zpirzada/azure-container-networking/docs/feature/dualstack/Cilium-dualstack.md

     InfraContainerID    string
     OrchestratorContext json.RawMessage
-    Ifname              string // Used by delegated IPAM
-    <mark>IPType              string // designating 'IPv4' or 'IPv6'.
-If not filled than we will return first IP of any type</mark>
+    Ifname              string // Used by delegated IPAM +IPType              string // designating 'IPv4' or 'IPv6'.
+If not filled than we will return first IP of any type }
-}
 ```